 An objective test is used to decide whether conduct is misleading or deceptive.
 The court or tribunal will consider whether the conduct was likely to mislead or deceive members of the class or group of persons to whom the conduct was directed.

 “Puffery” is a term used by the courts to describe enthusiastic or exaggerated claims used by advertisers to promote products and services when it is obvious that the claims should not be taken seriously.
 The courts have held that mere “puffery” will not constitute misleading or deceptive conduct.
-Generally, a statement is considered to be mere “puffery” if no reasonable person would take it seriously or act upon it.
-Examples of puffery might include phrases such as “making your dreams come true”, or “best ever”.
+Generally, a statement is considered to be “puffery” if no reasonable person would take it seriously or act upon it.
+Examples of puffery include phrases such as “making your dreams come true”, or “best ever”.

 The prohibition of misleading or deceptive conduct also extends to representations about future matters.
 The ACL requires a person who has made a statement about a future matter to show that they had reasonable grounds for making it, or it will be taken to be misleading (s 4 ACL).